dan-nagle/h2m/README.txt

 Other Conflicting Names: The h2m tool attempts to find name conflicts as it translates code.
 It will raise warnings about conflicting names and coment out the identifier causing the name conflict.
-However, h2m may not catch all conflicts, in which case compiler errors will occur.
 Name conflicts will have to be fixed manually by the programmer, either by modifying a name or by modifying a USE statement to a USE ONLY statement to exclude conflicting symbols.
-However, h2m should notice when a typedef statement would conflict with the name of an existing struct.
-For example:

-struct my_struct {
+Here is an example of a common sort of name conflict: struct my_struct {
   int x;
 };